jvh/k-shortest-paths-with-fairness/README.md

-# Intelligent Congestion Management Incorporating Fair Re-Routing
+# Fair _k_-Shortest Paths Re-Routing for Congestion Management

 ### Abstract
-Traffic congestion in large cities is on the rise as urbanisation and economic growth rapidly increases, congestion costs billions of GBP annually and massive losses of time.
+Traffic congestion in large cities is on the rise as urbanisation and economic growth rapidly increase.
-Current congestion management techniques greedily shift drivers around the congested area with no concern regarding causing future congestion along the path.
-Furthermore, some drivers may be re-routed too often causing frustration and ignoring requests given by the system.
-This paper proposes a novel intelligent congestion management system which takes a centralised approach aiming to reduce congestion for the individual and the entire network.
-The system collects real-time data from vehicles to proactively navigate the user through congested areas with minimal interruption.
-The system shall aim to evenly distribute the density of vehicles across the network as to minimise and alleviate congestion.
-Additionally, my work shall focus on the fairness aspect of re-routing.
-Drivers should all equally see improvements in their travel time and average speed.
+Congestion cost U.K drivers over £37.7 billion in 2017, additionally to massive losses of time.
+Many congestion management techniques greedily shift drivers around congested areas with no concern of effects on future congestion on the road network.
+Furthermore, current systems may often cause frustration and are subsequently discontinued.
+This paper investigates the benefits of introducing fairness into congestion management systems and proposes a centralised approach to fairly alleviating congestion using existing prevalent path-finding algorithms, with the goal to reduce congestion over a road network.
+This project proposes a novel modification to existing $k$-shortest path algorithms, which doesn't currently take into account any measure of fairness.
+The system uses fairness metrics to proactively re-route vehicles through congested areas with minimal frustration for the driver.
+Results gathered supported the conclusion that drivers experienced less re-routings and subsequently shorter journeys.